AqwamCreates/DataPredict/docs/Overview/UsingNeuralNetworks.md

 }
 ```

 As you can see the feature matrix contains 3 columns, which means that we need 3 input neurons.
-Also the feature matrix contains bias values, which means one of the three input neurons is a bias neuron.
+It also contains the bias values, so one of the three input neurons must be a bias neuron.

 # Creating Layers